yungtechboy1/BiomeMaster/README.md

 - BiomeMaster is one plugin for Nukkit with improved Generator and a lot more features
 - You can download .jar from Circle CI.
 Tab to latest build,tap to artifacts selection and download .jar

+I'm planned to change name "NORMAL" for fix conflicts with nukkit generator and BiomeMaster generator.

+If == normal, biomes and generation and temperature is cuplate and get fuck world.
+If you want BiomeMaster generation ,use:

+level-type=BiomeMaster **IN SERVER.PROPRIETES**

 ## Thanks

 Thanks to all for help me.
 If you want to help me ,create PR's or tell me :)